objectivegaming/subjectivegame/README.md

-# subjectivegame
+# subjective game

-A terrible game please dont look at our code
+>I hope that this is not too bad.

+Good luck, have fun!